LaserQueue/LaserQueue/API.md

 If you had a failed auth attempt, remove yourself from the deauths list to acknowledge that you have displayed a "wrong password" dialog.

-### config
-Arguments: N/A

-Get the current config from the server.

 ### refresh *
 Arguments: N/A